Random site percolation thresholds on square lattice for complex neighborhoods containing sites up to the sixth coordination zone: Introduction

 proposed by \citeauthor{Koza_2014} \cite{Koza_2014,Koza_2016}.

 Much earlier \citeauthor{PhysRevE.53.2177} \cite{PhysRevE.53.2177,PhysRevE.55.1230} proposed a universal formula for site percolation problem

-where $z$ and $d$ are the total number of sites in the neighborhood and the dimension of the system space, respectively.
 They recognized two classes of systems (two sets of $(p_0,a)$ parameters) \cite{PhysRevE.53.2177}.
 Their paper \cite{PhysRevE.53.2177} was immediately criticized by \citeauthor{ISI:A1997WD54600080} \cite{ISI:A1997WD54600080} who showed `an example of two networks, where $d$ and $z$ are equal, but the percolation thresholds differ'.

-For complex neighborhoods, the situation is even worse, since for a given lattice topology (and thus fixed $d$) there are many neighborhoods with exactly the same total number $z$ of sites in the neighborhood but different percolation thresholds $p_c$ (see: Table 1 and Figure 4 in Reference \onlinecite{Majewski2007} for the square lattice; Table 1 in Reference \onlinecite{2006.15621} and Table 1 and Figure 3(a) in Reference \onlinecite{2102.10066} for the triangular lattice; and Table 1 and Figure 4(a) in Reference \onlinecite{2204.12593} for the honeycomb lattice).
+For complex neighborhoods, the situation is even more complex, since for a given lattice topology (and thus fixed $d$) there are many neighborhoods with exactly the same total number $z$ of sites in the neighborhood but different percolation thresholds $p_c$ (see: Table 1 and Figure 4 in Reference \onlinecite{Majewski2007} for the square lattice; Table 1 in Reference \onlinecite{2006.15621} and Table 1 and Figure 3(a) in Reference \onlinecite{2102.10066} for the triangular lattice; and Table 1 and Figure 4(a) in Reference \onlinecite{2204.12593} for the honeycomb lattice).

 To solve the above-mentioned problems of $p_c(z)$ degeneration the index